 Add lots of ice and then the juice of the four lemons.

 Strain into a separate jug to remove the pips and zest and when fully cooled serve over ice.
 Lovely served with some chopped mint.

-It was the Christmas Fair today at my daughter’s primary school and as a devoted PTA committee member I was tasked with organising a non-alcoholic version of mulled wine to serve with mince pies.
+It was the Christmas Fair today at our primary school and as a devoted PTA committee member, I was tasked with organising a non-alcoholic version of mulled wine to serve with mince pies.